-The concept of Fablab was developed by Neil Gershenfeld from MIT during a class 'How to make almost anything'.
+The concept of Fab Lab was developed by Neil Gershenfeld from MIT during a class 'How to make almost anything'.
 It's an abbreviation of Fabrication Laboratory.
-Since then, the Fablab has developed into a global network of standardized open hardware setups.
-People from all over the world are using it to create and develop their own ideas and solutions.
+Since then, Fab Labs have developed into a global network of standardised open hardware setups.
+Fablab Amsterdam is situated on the first floor of the Waag monument in Amsterdam.